Understanding faith-based charities

-We define faith-based charities as organisations that embody some form of religious belief in their mission, founding history or project content.
 Today we can say with some certainty that the role of faith-based charities in the charity sector is changing; as is the context in which they work.

-Following an 18-month programme of research into the role of faith-based charities, here we draw together the key findings of this work.
 We outline what makes faith-based charities unique, the contribution they make to the wider charity sector, and the challenges and opportunities they face.